* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Try It Free

-If you’ve ever spent a Monday morning texting your supervisors seeking missing hours or questioning overtime mistakes after a long week, you’re not alone.
 Time tracking in construction is messy, especially when crews are moving between sites, clocking in late, or writing hours on paper (if at all).

 In this guide, you’ll find 10 apps that solve real construction time tracking problems.
 Whether you’re managing union crews, juggling cost codes, or just tired of late-night payroll math, these tools help bring accuracy, visibility, and peace of mind to your job site hours.

-Service Best for Capterra Rating Starting Cost Free Trial?
+Service Best For Capterra Rating Starting Cost Free Trial?

 OnTheClock Small construction businesses needing geofence-verified data that’s ready for payroll 4.7 $5/month plus $4/employee/month Yes - 30 days